IgorCoraine/TIA_Add-In_VCI_Git_Connector/README.md

 ```shell
 git add 'selected objects'
 ```
->Returns succesfull or error message on a pop-up
+>Returns successful or error message on a pop-up

 ### <a name="3_2"></a>3.2 Commit